Lightelligence/rules_verilog/docs/dv.md

     To strongly differentiate between a compilation and a simulation, there exist separate rules: verilog_dv_tb and verilog_dv_test_cg respectively.

     A verilog_dv_tb describes how to compile a testbench.
+It is not a standalone executable rule by bazel.
+It is intended to provide simmer (a higher level simulation spawning tool) hooks to execute the compile and subsequent simulations.

 **ATTRIBUTES**